Skip to Content

 • Humantay Lagoon (bright blue lake with mountains in the backdrop)

-• The authentic trail to Machu Picchu walked by spiritual leaders as it “brought them closer to god”
+• The authentic trail to Machu Picchu was walked by spiritual leaders as it “brought them closer to god”

-Related Read: Before you plan your trip find out everything you should know before visiting Machu Picchu
+Related Read: Before you plan your trip find out everything you should know before visiting Machu Picchu and the best tours from Cusco!

 Salkantay Trek Review: Important Information to Know/Consider